 On the other hand, JMP also gives experts the depth they want, such as:

-JMP is now also available in the JMP 10 (64-Bit Edition) that gives you all the capabilities of JMP but can manage very large data and model sizes.
+JMP is now also available in the JMP 16 (64-Bit Edition)

 - One-way analyses that continue even after classical assumptions are left behind